-When someone’s mood is typically seen as edgy, tense and appearing angry most of the time or his customary reaction to things is seen as aggressive, we naturally think of that person as probably having an anger issue.
+When someone’s mood is typically seen as edgy, tense and appearing angry most of the time or his customary reaction to things is seen as aggressive, we naturally think of that person as having an anger issue.

-Some people learn early on to use aggression (be it verbal or actually physical) to settle an argument between family members.
+Some people learn early on to use aggression (be it verbal or physical) to settle an argument between family members.
 This frequently sets them up to repeat those behaviors later on.